MicrosoftDocs/dynamics-365-project-operations/articles/project-accounting/configure-project-categories.md

 1. Go to **Settings** \> **Transaction Categories** to open the form.
 2. Create a new transaction category either by selecting **New** or by selecting **Import from Excel**.

 In the finance and operations architecture, the **Transaction categories** form provides a list of the transaction categories defined in Dataverse, and the enumeration mapping to each of the shared categories.
-The transaction category from Dataverse are assigned a unique identifier similar to TCN-0000001000-D3B43.
+The transaction category from Dataverse is assigned a unique identifier similar to TCN-0000001000-D3B43.
 Then five transaction categories are created to allow for setup for each shared category type.
-Using the example of a category named Training, the mapping to the enumeration values for setup is:
+For example, using a category named Training, the mapping to the enumeration values for setup is:

 | Shared category        | Name | Type |
 |------------------------|------|------|